 As conversations around TULIP go, there are many well-worn, yet limited Scripture proofs offered.
 They are intended to be understood to offer proof of an external contention.
 The terms “election” and “predestination” usually are in play.
 As such, Romans chapters 8 & 9 are often used to succinctly explain (the TULIP believer’s) version of these terms.

 As I was reading, I find this.

-Here, Paul is not explaining that a unsaved person cannot do good, nor can a saved person not sin.
+Here, Paul is not explaining that an unsaved person cannot do good, nor can a saved person, not sin.
 But it is the mindset of the unsaved.
 It is hostile toward God.
-A person with a mind set to sin is actively hostile toward God.
+A person with a mindset to sin is actively hostile toward God.
 It’s plain and simple.
 Sin brings death.
 God is opposed to death.
 (Even for believers.)

 But to the point of the discussion, Paul continues.

 You, however, are not in the flesh but in the Spirit, if indeed the Spirit of God lives in you.
 Now if any man does not have the Spirit of Christ, he does not belong to Him.Romans 8:9 — Modern English Version (Thinline Edition.; Lake Mary, FL: Passio, 2014)